dchaimow/odcpsf-mcmc/README.md

 `+tools` - some helper functions

+`data` - examplary processed fMRI data: GE and SE maps from subject 1 in Chaimow et al. (2018), used as an example in processMCMC.m

 ## General description

 The generative model of fMRI of ODCs is implemented in [computeODCModel.m](odcpsfMCMC/computeODCModel.m) (and [computeODCModelSimultaneous.m](odcpsfMCMC/computeODCModelSimultaneous.m)).
 This function simulates ODC fMRI maps given a set of parameters and also computes the energy and the gradient given real fMRI data.